Pinsker's hawk-eagle

-Description
+Description and taxonomy

 It is most closely related to the Philippine hawk-eagle (Nisaetus philipensis) with some taxonomists still considering it a subspecies, and Changeable hawk-eagle (Nisaetus cirrhatus) and hawk eagle species which is commonly distributed in Southeast Asia.
 EBird describes the bird as "A fairly large raptor of lowland and foothill forest in the southern Philippines.
 Dark brown above and whitish below with a streaked head and chest and a finely barred lower belly.
 Note the long hind crest and the chin stripe.
 In flight, shows barred wings and a fairly long tail both with a dark terminal band.
 Juveniles much paler.
-Remarkably similar to Philippine Honey-Buzzard, but head doesn’t project as far forward from the wings.
-Voice is a fairly high, screeching “week wik!”."
+Remarkably similar to Philippine Honey-Buzzard, but head doesn't project as far forward from the wings.
+Voice is a fairly high, screeching "week wik!"."

-Distribution and habitat

-Its natural habitat is tropical moist highland forests approximately above 1200 meters above sea level.

-It is threatened by habitat loss.
-Pinsker's hawk-eagle shares with Changeable hawk-eagles in terms of forest habitat.
-However, as endemic species it occupies the interior forest and high elevations compared with the most commonly distributed N. cirrhatus.
-This case is also similar with the situation of the Javan hawk-eagle (Nisaetus bartelsi) and endemic hawk eagle in Java Indonesia whereby the endemic species similarly occupies the interior and more elevated forest.

-Status and conservation

-The Pinsker's Hawk-Eagle is listed as Endangered species (IUCN status) with estimates of just 600 to 800 mature adults remaining.
-They are mainly threatened by habitat loss.
+It was formerly conspecific with the Philippine hawk-eagle but has a longer crest, smaller size,gray plummage and heavily barred belly and legs.
+This split was supported by molecular analysis.

+This species is monotypic and has no subspecies.